-Looking for inspiration to help you get started with spring cleaning?
-Below are excellent tips for cleaning, decluttering, and organizing your home this spring!
+Need inspiration to help you get started with spring cleaning?
+Complete this spring cleaning checklist, with 42 spring cleaning tips and tricks for decluttering, organizing, and cleaning your home!

 Make a Plan

-A spring cleaning schedule is a great way to maximize your time and ensure you don’t get overwhelmed by the tasks at hand.
-Plan for what you can take on today, identify tasks for this week, designate projects for the month, and set overarching cleaning goals for the season.
+A spring cleaning schedule is an excellent way to maximize your time and ensure you don’t get overwhelmed by the tasks at hand.
+Plan for what you can take on today, identify home chores for the week, designate projects for the month, and set overarching cleaning tasks and goals for the season.
 Creating a well-crafted plan will help you prioritize what surfaces need scrubbing, which rooms could benefit from decluttering, and where new home organization systems should be put into place.

 Try Eco-Friendly Fixes

 Living an environmentally-friendly life isn’t just a trend!
-Embracing green cleaning fixes can lower cleaning costs, cut down on plastic waste, and reduce the amount of harsh chemicals in your home.
-An awesome spring cleaning hack is to cut up old t-shirts, towels, or socks to use as rags or dusters.
+Embracing green cleaning fixes can lower cleaning costs, cut down on plastic waste, and reduce the number of harsh chemicals in your home.
+A sustainable spring cleaning hack is to cut up old t-shirts, towels, or socks to use as washcloths or dusters.
+You can also make DIY cleaning products that are both eco-friendly and affordable.

 Test Safety Features

-In addition to keeping your family safe from harsh chemicals and allergens in your home, use this as a time to test and replace the batteries in carbon monoxide and smoke detectors.
+In addition to keeping your family safe from harsh chemicals and allergens in your home, take time during your seasonal cleaning to test and replace the batteries in your carbon monoxide and smoke detectors.
+If you have a home security system installed, make sure to test that it’s armed and working properly.

 Change Air Filters